-Ursula Dubosarsky is the 2020-2021 Australian Children’s Laureate.
-She is a writer and has written a lot of books for children and young adults.
+Gabrielle Wang is the 2022-2023 Australian Children’s Laureate.
+She is a writer and illustrator and has written a lot of books for young readers.

-Write Like and Author – Learn to write stories like a published author
+Write Like an Author – Learn to write stories like a published author

 With a published author!
 The internationally acclaimed writing course for middle-grade students that shows you how to write stories the way authors do.
 There are a number of holiday camps run throughout the year.
 They also run Draw like an illustrator camps.